Introduction, Commands and Tips

 /C Continues copying even if errors occur.

-/I If destination does not exist and copying more than one file,
+/I If destination does not exist and copying more than one file, assumes that destination must be a directory.

 /Q Does not display file names while copying.